SumanAdithan/taskify/README.md

 # Taskify

-Taskify is a task management application built with Vite, React, and TypeScript.
-It leverages Tailwind CSS for styling and includes features for managing tasks and subtasks efficiently.
-The application utilizes Framer Motion for animations, `hello-pangea/dnd` for drag-and-drop functionality, and `uuid` for generating unique IDs.
+Taskify is a task management application built with `Vite`, `React`, and `TypeScript`.
+It leverages `Tailwind CSS` for styling and includes features for managing tasks and subtasks efficiently.
+The application utilizes `Framer Motion` for animations, `hello-pangea/dnd` for drag-and-drop functionality, and `uuid` for generating unique IDs.
 State management is handled using React Context and Reducers.

 ## Features